ritujaka/Real-Time-Battery-Management-System/README.md

 An Embedded Electric Vehicle Management System designed using STM32F407A, FreeRTOS, CAN, ESP32, and AWS IoT dashboard.

-## Status
-Work in progress — core modules and hardware configurations are actively being integrated.

 ## Key Features (In Development)
 * Real-time monitoring of voltage, current, and temperature
 * State of Charge (SoC) estimation